munnep/aws_windows_server/README.md

 This repository can be used to create a Windows server with a public IP which can only be accessed by the public IP address you use to create the environment.

-You can use this windows server to test things on Windows if your primary machine is Linux/MacOS.
+You can use this Windows server to test things on Windows if your primary machine is Linux/MacOS.

 - Create a VPC network with a subnet, security group, internet gateway
 - Create a EC2 instance with a Windows image